 POSITION DESCRIPTION & POSTING

-Essential Functions: The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
+Essential Functions: The work environment characteristics, responsibilities, and competencies described here are representative of those an employee encounters and is required to perform while meeting the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 I. Primary Responsibilities

 - Coordinate day-to-day clinical and administrative operations and activities of full and part-time Child and Adolescent therapists, intake specialist and case managers.

 - Provide clinical and administrative supervision of employees including clinical direction and assistance with treatment planning and service delivery

 - Oversee the process of intake for the child and adolescent division ensuring timely call response, collection and documentation of necessary information and assessment